 - A decision tree model was developed to simulate the impact of introducing a national programme of C-reactive protein point-of-care testing with and without additional enhanced communication training for GPs. - An estimated 1.3 million CRP POC tests (95% CI: 1.1 to 1.5 million) would be carried out each year in primary care if CRP POCT is available across all GP practices. - An estimated 2.4 million prescriptions are currently issued for RTIs in Ireland annually.
 The annual number of antibiotic prescriptions would be an estimated 1.8 million per annum for GP use of CRP without communication skills training, and 1.2 million per annum with enhanced communication training. - Both POCT strategies were more costly than usual care, but both resulted in reduced antibiotic prescribing in the community.
 The incremental cost per prescription avoided associated with the POCT strategies was €111 (95% CI: €45 to €243) for combined CRP POCT and communication training while GP use of CRP POCT without communication training was dominated (less effective and more costly).
-GP use of CRP POCT with communication training may be more cost-effective than GP use of CRP POCT without communication training, although there is little to differentiate the two interventions in terms of costs and prescriptions avoided.
+GP use of CRP POCT with communication training may be more cost-effective than GP use of CRP POCT without communication training, although there is little to differentiate the two interventions in terms of costs and prescriptions avoided. - GP use of CRP POCT with communication training saves €1 million over five years relative to usual care if one device per practice is purchased, but costs an additional €4.5 million more than usual care if one device per GP is purchased.
+GP use of CRP without communication training has an estimated five-year budget

-- GP use of CRP POCT with communication training saves €1 million over five years relative to usual care if one device per practice is purchased, but costs an additional €4.5 million more than usual care if one device per GP is purchased.
-GP use of CRP without communication training has an estimated five-year budget impact of between €18.1 million (one device per practice) and €23.9 million (one device per GP). - The budget impact estimates were subject to considerable uncertainty influenced by the baseline prescribing rate, the cost of antibiotics, the cost of the CRP test, and the proportion of acute RTI episodes that would be considered eligible for CRP testing. - As part of the base case model it was assumed that the HSE would finance the CRP testing devices and associated consumables, and the cost of communication training. - The introduction of CRP POCT is likely to displace clinical activity through increased consultation times, although that may be moderated through other effects such as future reductions in consultations for RTIs.
+- impact of between €18.1 million (one device per practice) and €23.9 million (one device per GP). - In the event that GPs are reimbursed on a fee per test basis, based on reimbursement fees observed in Europe the five year budget impact by between €8.2 million and €54.3 million. - The budget impact estimates were subject to considerable uncertainty influenced by the baseline prescribing rate, the cost of antibiotics, the cost of the CRP test, and the proportion of acute RTI episodes that would be considered eligible for CRP testing. - As part of the base case model it was assumed that the HSE would finance the CRP testing devices and associated consumables, and the cost of communication training. - The introduction of CRP POCT is likely to displace clinical activity through increased consultation times, although that may be moderated through other effects such as future reductions in consultations for RTIs. - The results of the economic model were subject to substantial uncertainty, and rely on the assumption that use of CRP POCT will continue.